Freya-Hunt/BookCovers/_posts/2021-09-21-should-you-hire-a-cover-designer.md

 ---
 layout: post
-title: Should you hire a cover designer?
+title: Should You Hire a Cover Designer For Your Book?
 date: 2021-09-22T16:10:11.182Z
 header_feature_image: ../uploads/sincerely-media-dgqf1dukutm-unsplash.jpg
 title_color: "#ffffff"